dmitry-ivanov/laravel-console-logger/README.md

 For example, you're using some kind of external web service which is down.
 Or imagine that database server goes down.
 You'll get a lot of similar emails in those cases.
 Email notifications deduplication is the solution for those scenarios.

-Disabled by default, it can be enabled and also adjusted time in seconds, for which deduplication works, if needed.
+Disabled by default, it can be enabled and also adjusted time in seconds, for which deduplication works.

 ```php
 class MyLoggableCommand extends Command